 HIGH BUDGET TV SCREEN COVERED RESERVED SEATS F1S CHOICE

 Stowe A and Stowe B

-Village A is a good choice for the Village loop with Maggots and Becketts beyond that.
-You’ll have a great vantage point for the first lap as 20 or so F1 cars try to squeeze around the tight section of track without incident.
-The only downside is that you won’t really see cars at speed.
+Village A is a good choice for views of Village – the first tight corner after the start – and The Loop that precedes the Wellington Straight.
+Its a thrilling vantage point for the first lap as 20 or so F1 cars get hard on the brakes and try to squeeze around this tight section of track without incident.

-Silverstone has a very broad choice of general admission areas.
+Silverstone has a very broad choice of general admission view with areas stretching all the way around the track.
 Some of the most popular general admission spots are outlined below but do take a walk around the circuit and see for yourself which areas you think have the best views.
 It’s a great opportunity to see F1 cars under various conditions.

-On race day the gates usually open at 6am but for the most prized positions you’ll need to start queuing up hours before that time.
+On race day the gates usually open at 6am but for the most prized positions you’ll need to start queuing up well before that time.

 Silverstone Track Invasion

 Silverstone’s track invasions are almost as legendary as Monza’s.
 Who could forget Mansell being mobbed by an ecstatic crowd in 1992, or an equally excited bunch of fans helping Lewis Hamilton to become the first crowd surfing F1 driver in 2016.

 Just don’t mention anything about a deranged Irish priest and leave your on-track excursions until the end of the race.